X Hits the Spot

 The survey points to efficiency being the most important performance parameter for many companies in the past.
 However, in today’s connected age everything is equally important.

-The third parameter according to the survey is greater business engagement and oversight from senior management into IT, as digital increasingly becomes the focal point of an enterprises’ operational strategy.
+According to the survey, the third parameter is greater business engagement and oversight from senior management into IT, as digital increasingly becomes the focal point of an enterprises’ operational strategy.

 - Release Management